Edit: December 2017.

 Silver met Gold.

 "You know maybe it's a good thing I found you instead of Lulubell.
 She is still pissed off about the Akuma Egg event; I wouldn't guarantee you would have ended with all of your limbs attached to your body.
-Also me instead of Road.
+Let us not talk about Road, as well.
 She would had drugged you, made you a doll and who knows what else.
 I don't think even the Earl knows what passes through that girl's mind."

 He didn't answer.
 His body didn't respond.